as821/STM32-RTOS/README.md

 * I2C
 * SPI

 Written to support quadcopter flight control software on the STM32F411VET6.
-I am in the process of switching the context switching code from legacy ARM syntax assembly to GNU syntax assembly.

 NOTE: the code style in this repo is a little rough around the edges since this is a mid-development snapshot.
 This is the state of the OS code when I forked off to work on quadcopter specific code (stabilization, motor control, bluetooth connection to controller, etc.).
 Due to graduate school applications, etc. I have not had as much time to work on this in the past year but I am making some edits here and there as I have time.